How to Hire an Intern (+ Free Intern Agreement Template)

 Here is what you might want to consider:

 - Performance and Skills: Assess the intern’s performance throughout their internship.
 Look for indicators of their ability to meet deadlines, produce quality work, and contribute to projects.
 Consider their technical skills, relevant experience, and willingness to learn and improve.
-Look for interns who have shown growth and demonstrated potential to excel in a full-time role.
+Look for interns who have shown growth and demonstrated the potential to excel in a full-time role.

 - Cultural Fit: Evaluate how well the intern fits within the company’s culture and values.
 Consider their attitude, work ethic, and interpersonal skills.
 Assess their ability to collaborate with team members, adapt to the company’s environment, and align with its mission and vision.
 Look for interns who have integrated well and have a positive impact on the work environment.